ranjeetjangra/Network_Automation_AI_use-cases/Firewall Policy Provisioner/Readme.md

 7) User dashboard for all persona's .
 8) User dashboard for Success Failure Rate of Requests.
 9) Export the detailed request's report with required attributes.
+## Details
+du-telecom wants to automate the provisioning for the security policies on the network.
+This is to address the users intention to provide connectivity between User/Applicaton to User/Application.
+This intent is described in the form of Communication Matrix which is translated into Firewall Provisioing by the SPIS/NSO solution